Investing in property comes with its own set of challenges.

 And there will be many more that go unreported.

 While today’s spruikers are more sophisticated than they used to be, strategies to identify the good from the bad include checking whether they belong to professional industry associations like the Property Investment Professionals of Australia, as well as looking for independent recommendations like Google Reviews rather than fake testimonials on their website.

 Also, spruikers tend to offer “advice” before they have found out all about you, your needs, your plans, your risk profile.

-Luckily, there are a range of property advisers in Australia who can genuinely help you get ahead financially, by providing sound and independent advice.
+Luckily, there are a range of property advisors in Australia who genuinely can help you get ahead financially by providing sound and independent advice.

 While many salespeople appear to be working for you, they in fact represent the people who are paying their wages, either the property owner (if they are an estate agent) or a developer.

 Because they only sell properties off their stock list you’ll usually find they have a solution for you even before they know your needs, so they’re not really giving advice.

 Of course, they have their role in the property game but at least you know who they’re working for.

 Remember…if you’re not paying their fee, you’re likely to become the product.